-Parents in Baby room have the option of a cot, sleep mat or buggy, which will be discussed with you during your little one’s settle sessions.
-Staff transition toddlers over to beds as they are preparing to move through to Nursery Class, however this will always be discussed with you before it happens and individual cases are always taken into consideration.
+Children in the Baby room sleep in a cot, on a sleep mat, or a lie-flat buggy.
+Parents/ Carers can choose their preferred option for their little one.
+Staff transition toddlers over to beds as they are preparing to move through to Nursery Class, however this will always be discussed with you before it happens, and individual cases are always taken into consideration.

 How do staff get children to sleep?

-Staff will discuss this with you and follow any routines from home, if this is more comforting for your little one, especially whilst settling.
-As children adapt to being at nursery, they will be often fall asleep by themselves, children may be comforted by a staff member rubbing their back or softly rocking them, however this is individual to each child’s needs and if you wish for your little one to go to sleep independently, please make the staff in your child’s room aware.
+Staff will discuss this with you and follow any routines from home if this is more comforting for your little one, especially whilst settling.
+As children adapt to being at nursery, they will often fall asleep by themselves.
+Children may be comforted by a staff member rubbing their back or softly rocking them, however this is individual to each child’s needs and if you wish for your little one to go to sleep independently, please make the staff in your child’s room aware.

 Do children have their own bedding and how often is this washed?

-Yes, each day children are allocated fresh bedding and this is then freshly laundered at the end of each day.
+Yes, each day children are allocated fresh bedding and it is freshly laundered at the end of each day.

 My child has a set routine, how will this fit into nursery life?

-When your little one starts with us we will follow your home routine to help with their transition.
-After that each child is different, some will stay on their own routine, especially in Baby Room, and some will adapt to the nursery routine as they get older.
+When your little one starts with us, we will follow your home routine to help with their transition.
+We believe each child is different, some will stay on their own routine, especially in Baby Room, and some will adapt to the nursery routine as they get older.